mrbmc/mrbmc.github.io/src/projects/espn.md

 jobtitle: Director, Product Design
 accomplishments:
 - Launched ESPN+ and grew it to **21M subscribers** in four years.
 - Established Growth Design as a center of excellence within Disney, hiring the team, defining the mission, and engaging with teams across the enterprise.
 - Oversaw the design of Pay-per-view on ESPN+ which **grew revenue** and subscribers.
-- Led the design vision for the future of Streaming Sports, the foundation for STAR+, **subcribing 11M people** in two years.
+- Led the design vision for the future of Streaming Sports, the foundation for STAR+, **subscribing 11M people** in two years.
 eleventyExcludeFromCollections: false
 ---